althafvly/AmlogicKitchen/docs/level1.md

 Note: run `bat` or `sh` depending on HOST OS

-1. To unpack the firmware, take the amlogic/rockchip flash image (.img) file and put it in the in folder.
+1. To unpack the firmware, take the amlogic/rockchip/allwinner flash image (.img) file and put it in the in folder.
-   If the name is confusing, rename it to something simple, like S905X.img/RK2550.img
+   If the name is confusing, rename it to something simple, like S905X.img/RK2550.img, avoid using space.

-2. run unpack/rkunpack and select 1
+2. run unpack/rkunpack/awunpack and select 1

 3. In the level1 folder, we can replace/edit the files: